 Speed humps are asphalt mounds placed on roadways for the purpose of slowing traffic.
 Speed humps are different than speed bumps, which are commonly seen in parking lots or on private streets.
 The City of Phoenix only installs speed humps on public streets.

 Why are speed humps desirable?

-Speed humps can help control speeding on local neighborhood streets: They can reduce average speeds by as much as 7 mph.
+Speed humps can help control speeding on local neighborhood streets: They could reduce average speeds up to 6 mph or more.
 Unlike traditional police enforcement, speed humps provide continuous service.
 They may also help discourage cut-through traffic by diverting it elsewhere.

 Are there any drawbacks to speed humps?

 Residents living near speed humps must tolerate increased noise levels as vehicles traverse speed humps day and night.

 Vehicles may drive on sidewalks or through front yards to avoid speed humps.

 Traffic may be diverted to previously quiet parallel streets in the neighborhood.